 Shopping List.
 The creators of this app obviously thought long and hard about its name.
 Super helpful to have your shopping list with you at all times!
 I love that in the ‘shopping’ mode your items are organised by aisle (you setup the categories) and that I can text or email my list to a certain Irishman.

 Evernote & Trello.
 Part of what makes these ‘productivity tools’ so useful is that you can access them from wherever.
 Both have iPad apps as well.

 Gratitude365.
 This year I’ve started writing a list of things I’m ‘thankful’ for before I go to bed.
 You don’t really need an app for it, but I do find the little calendar which notes which days I skip does motivate me to make sure I do it every night.

 Shake It Photo.
 Still my favourite camera app.
 It’s hard to go past the ‘old school’ polaroid noises and images.
+What about you?

 Have some favourites you’d like to share?
 Please let me know in the comments.